 - Share best practices – have you had experience deploying a tool or working on a use case?
 Share your expertise, make connections, and promote cross-sharing in the comments.

 - Solve challenges – Help identify the issues others are experiencing and be collaborative in finding innovative solutions by replying to other participants.

 - Break siloes – connect with other practitioners working in different sectors or in different geographic locations, empower diverse communities, and unlock the potential of digital transformation.

 Get started with your first community post by signing up for a Catalog account today!

 To learn more about this quarter’s release, click here.

 Some of the other updates we are bringing to the Catalog this quarter include an updated maturity rubric and the addition of commercial tools.
 We’d love to hear from you – what is your indicator wish list?
 Would you find it useful to compare commercial tools with Digital Public Goods?
-Drop into our office hours sessions to speak to a member of our team or send us an email: email@example.com
+Send us an email: firstname.lastname@example.org

 We have a ton of exciting updates coming up in the next several months.
 Check out the Catalog roadmap for more information or sign up for our newsletter.